 - Give your chickens access to some dry dirt.
 It will keep them happy and free of parasites.

-- To make cleaning easier and to avoid condensation, line the floor of the coop with 4-inches of pine shavings rather than newspaper.
+- To make cleaning easier and to avoid condensation, line the floor of the coop with pine shavings rather than newspaper.